shoaib1289/Alberta_Carbon_Credit_Forecaasting/README.md

 - Forecast evaluation using RMSE and residual diagnostics

-STL results indicate a strong trend component and weak seasonality, motivating a non-seasonal ARIMA model for interpretability and robustness.
+STL results indicate a strong trend component and weak seasonality, motivating a non-seasonal SARIMA model for interpretability and robustness.

 ---